whilehak/OverTheWire/Bandit/Level 4.md

 ls
 ```
 inside the directory, the hidden file is not printed.
-To print all files including hidden ones, we can type
+To print all files including hidden ones, we use
 ```
 ls -a
 ```